 Instead of making a more traditional butcher block design that incorporates boards with many different lengths, I chose to keep my boards the same length.
-Props to those who are edge gluing width-wise and length-wise.
-I also chose amazing black steel a-frame leg that I purchased here from the ECon Welding Etsy shop.
+If you are edge gluing width-wise and length-wise, the tips in here and the steps are still applicable.

 - 12 pieces of pine measuring 2 in x 2 in x 4 ft (I bought 6 8-foot pieces and had them cut in half)